wlabatey/computer_networking_a_top_down_approach/assignments/08_distance_vector_routing/README.md

 ### The Basic Assignment

-**The routines you will write** For the basic part of the assignment, you are to write the following routines which will "execute" asynchronously within the emulated environment that we have written for this assignment.
+**The routines you will write:**

+For the basic part of the assignment, you are to write the following routines which will "execute" asynchronously within the emulated environment that we have written for this assignment.

 For node 0, you will write the routines: